 When allocating scarce resources, liability is only a minor concern for healthcare providers compared to the ethical considerations of using resources to save some lives while letting others die.
-During a pandemic, "healthcare providers will be in the conspicuous and unfortunate position of turning away many deathly ill people."118
+During a pandemic, "healthcare providers will be in the conspicuous and unfortunate position of turning away many deathly ill people."

-Virginia has a stockpile of about one million courses of antiviral medication for influenza,119 but Virginia also has a population of almost eight million.120 Even if Virginia decides to use its entire stockpile during a pandemic, seven million people will not receive the medication.
+Virginia has a stockpile of about one million courses of antiviral medication for influenza, 118 but Virginia also has a population of almost eighth million.
+119 That means that even if Virginia decides to use its entire stockpile during a pandemic, seven million people will not get the medication.
 When people find out they will not be able to obtain the antiviral, there is a potential for civil unrest, delaying response efforts even further.
 For this reason,

 [I]t is imperative that we begin drafting and publically justifying our selection criteria now, well before a pandemic is upon us.
-The stakes are so high, and the
+The stakes are so high, and the issue so volatile, that the public must come to understand and accept, if only somewhat passively, the rationale for distribution well before an epidemic strikes that will inevitably stir up chaos in its wake.
+120